 The plant prefers cool temperatures, grows aggressively to about a foot in height, and bears light yellow flowers.
 As a result of human manipulation, its tubers vary in shapes, colors, and sizes: round, long, oval, or flat, white, green, red, or purple.
 Its resemblance to jicama stems from the original white round, bulbous tuber with splashes of purple on the top.

-Jicama can be eaten raw but must first be peeled.
+Jicama can be eaten raw, but it must first be peeled.
 It can also be served with dips or added to salads, soups, stir-fry, and sauces.
-The website, www.specialtyproduce.com, mentions a popular Mexican jicama salad that is prepared with chili powder or paprika, salt, and lime juice.
+Jicama salad can be prepared with chili powder or paprika, salt, and lime juice.
 The salad is then chilled before consuming.

-Turnip was considered the poor man’s food.
+Turnip was considered to be a poor man’s food.
 In fact, records show that it was a popular livestock meal in Europe for at least 600 years and in the United States until the 1970s.
 The root vegetable can be eaten raw, preferably in salads; served with dips; broiled, baked, or steamed with meats such as pork and poultry; or added to soups and other vegetables.
 Young turnips require no peeling.

 Nutritional Value and Health Benefits

 Jicama is low in calories, fat, and sodium.
 It is loaded with fiber, vitamins A, B, and C, and iron, potassium, and calcium minerals.
 It even contains some vitamins E and K, and minerals phosphorus, zinc, manganese, and copper.
 All of that good stuff makes the tuber effective in reducing the risk of certain cancers, heart disease, hypertension, the flu, colds, digestive issues, constipation, and skin conditions.
 It also promotes a healthy immune system.
-There are no side effects, but eat any part of the plant other than its root and you will have to call Poison Control.
+There are no side effects, but if you eat any part of the plant other than its root, you will have to call Poison Control.